danmindru/responsive-html-email-signature/README.md

 ## Getting started
 - Clone repo `git clone https://github.com/danmindru/responsive-html-email-signature.git`
 - Run `npm install`
-- Run `npm start` to generate templates from configuration (one time)
+- Run `npm start` to generate templates from configuration.
+This will continue to watch your files and re-make the template until you exit.

 ### Customizing templates
 - Edit files in */templates*
-- Run `npm start` to watch templates and re-generate when changed
 - Open files from `./dist` in your fav browser to check them out

 > When you're done, check out [how to add them to your email client of choice](#usage-with-different-email-clients) if in doubt.